 So what is Gonstead and what makes this technique different from other forms of chiropractic care?

 A Gonstead chiropractor uses five different criteria to determine a diagnosis.
 These criteria detect the presence of a structural problem and if a bone in the spine is misaligned.
 We call that incorrect alignment a “subluxation,” and if it remains unchecked, you’ll likely not only have chronic or acute pain but secondary health problems as well.

 - An X-ray: Many people who come to Precision Chiropractic are surprised that they can’t get an adjustment without first having an x-ray.
 There’s a reason for that is simple: a Gonstead doctor believes an x-ray confirms the finding of a manual assessment and reveals the structural problem.
 To see is to know.
 And to “not see” is to guess.
 But it’s more than that.
-An x-ray allows patients to see the problem marked and measurable progress over the course of their treatment.
+An x-ray allows patients to see marked and measurable progress over the course of their treatment.

 - Visualization, A Gonstead doctor, will evaluate the posture and a patient’s movement to see if there are visual signs of imbalance, favoring a particular side, or the inability to move accurately and without restriction.

 - Static Palpation When a Gonstead doctor “palpates” the spine, it means he is manually testing the movement of particular vertebrae in the spine.
 Static palpation is performed when the patient is in a seated position, and the body is stationary.